 A view inside a normal womb with a hysteroscope

-Myosure is a safe, effective and fast way of removing polyps and fibroids from inside the womb with only minimal discomfort.
-Polyps or submucous fibroids may contibute to or cause heavy painful periods or bleeding in between the periods or after the menopause.
+Myosure is a safe, effective and fast way of removing polyps, fibroids or even directed biopsies under vision from inside the womb with only minimal discomfort.
+Polyps or submucous fibroids (where they bulge into the womb cavity) may contribute to or cause heavy painful periods, bleeding in between the periods or after the menopause.
 Removing them is likely to treat these problems.
 Removing the lesions also allows for analysis of the tissue fragments to check for pre-cancer and cancer within the lesions.

 Novasure is a highly effective way of managing heavy periods, particularly over the age of 40.
-It works by cauterising the womb lining thereby significantly reducing the heaviness of the periods or stopping them altogether.
+It works by cauterising (burning) the womb lining thereby significantly reducing the heaviness of the periods or stopping them altogether.
 Success rates are over 90%.
 You must have completed your family as pregnancy following endometrial ablation is potentially very dangerous.
-Olivia can offer Novasure at Spire hospital as a daycase procedure either under local anaesthetic, with sedation or under general anaesthetic if you prefer.